 Credit: Andy Wellman

-These shoes are also more likely to be waterproof if you encounter snowfields or streams.
-Waterproof shoes may sacrifice breathability and can be heavier and stiffer than average.
+If you encounter snowfields or streams, you can find waterproof ones, but these tend to sacrifice breathability and can be heavier and stiffer than average.
 You may need to put some miles in to soften them, but they certainly secure your feet.
 Many shoes are available in both a regular and a Gore-Tex version, so if you think you see a shoe you like but want the added water resistance, check to see if Gore-Tex is an option.

 We wouldn't call this running, but if a section of the trail you want to tackle looks like this, you'll want shoes that can handle it.